 “Hey!” she yelled.
 “Hey, you!”
-The man froze.
-As she reached the stand, her voice sweetened.
-“Sorry I left the stand.
-Do you want to buy a cup?
+The Flannel Man froze.
+As Clemie reached the stand, her voice sweetened.
+“Sorry to keep you waiting.
+Do you want to buy some lemonade?”

 “I studied painting in college.”

 “I think you should stay here for now.”
-Clemi said.
-She lifted up a corner of the tablecloth and he crawled under it like a dog.
-Cross Legged, the denim chafed his knee and the blood strained through.
-Clemi trotted over to the sign and peeled off a band-aid.
-She gave it to him and he patted it on his knee, just to humor her.
-God, this is weird he thought.
+Clemie lifted up a corner of the tablecloth, and the Flannel Man crawled under it like a dog.
+Cross-legged, his ripped denim revealed a bloody knee.
+Clemie peeled off a Band-Aid from the sign and gave it to him; he patted it on his knee, just to humor her.
+God, this is weird, he thought.

 “What did you paint in college?” she asked.

-“Um, mostly post-card landscapes for the first half.
-And then I switched to lyrical abstraction.”
+“Um, mostly postcard landscapes.
+Then I switched to lyrical abstraction.”

-Having no idea what lyrical abstraction was, Clemi nodded.
-“Why?” she asked.
+Having no idea what lyrical abstraction was, Clemie nodded.
+“Why?”